-These schemes involve the purchase of vouchers through one of the childcare vouchers schemes such as Kiddivouchers, Edenred and Faircare which can be provided to employees.
-These can be used to pay a registered provider for childcare, who can then claim back the fees from the voucher issuer.
-There is usually an admin fee of between 2 and 5 per cent which is paid to the voucher provider in order to cover the costs of the admin involved.
+You can purchase vouchers through one of the childcare voucher schemes which can be paid to employees.
+These vouchers can be used to pay a registered provider for childcare, who can then claim back the fees from the voucher issuer.
+There is usually a fee of between 2-5% which is paid to the voucher provider in order to cover the costs of the admin involved.

-In order to meet the criteria for a childcare scheme, there are some conditions regarding its implementation:
+In order to meet the criteria for a childcare scheme, there are some conditions regarding implementation:

-Payments made outside the childcare scheme will not qualify for the tax and National Insurance Contribution exemptions, including:
+Childcare payments made outside the scheme will not qualify for the tax and National Insurance Contribution exemptions, including:

 Any business that participates in the childcare scheme will need to keep full records to demonstrate that all the conditions have been met, which should include:

-As a limited company, you can pay for as much childcare on your employees’ behalf as you choose to, although there are certain tax and National Insurance implications which will be affected if you exceed the published limits.
+As a limited company, you can pay for as much childcare on behalf of your employees as you choose to.
+However, there are certain tax and National Insurance implications which will be affected if you exceed the published limits.

 When a company determines how much childcare they can provide but still qualify for tax relief, there are a number of factors to be taken into account, with the most significant being the date on which the employee joined the company’s childcare scheme.

-If the employee joined the scheme prior to the 6th of April 2011, then their employer can pay for £55 per week or £243 a month which will be free of tax and National Insurance Contributions.
+If an employee joined the scheme prior to the 6th April 2011, their employer can pay for £55 per week or £243 a month, which will be free of tax and National Insurance contributions.

 When does the employer have to carry out the basic earnings assessment?